Wolf Creek ski area: Present site south of the continental divide

 While doing this organizational work during ski season, a committee of the best skiers in the Ski Club decided we ought to relocate the ski area.
 They found..(an area)..a little way down the road, on the east side of the Continental Divide.
 This location was larger and, over time, could be developed into a more diverse ski area.
 We estimated the tow lines would be much longer than the old site, making the cost about $15,000, it seemed ideal for what we wanted, so we applied to the Forest Service for a permit to use it.

 After many meetings with the Chambers of Commerce and other committees, we formed a corporation of 1000 shares at $25 a share for a total of $25,000...We spent the winter of 1954-55 talking up the new lift, making plans for the new area, forming the corporation, raising the money, getting Forest Service permits, and so forth.
 All along we met good response from businessmen, skiers, and the Forest Service."

-W. Edward Sharp and the original board called for the first "Investors" meeting at his office building in Monte Vista on June 6, 1955 where the plans for the initial investment of nearly $20,000 of stock sale was to be discussed.
-The Corporation was called The Wolf Creek Ski Development Corporation.
-Original board members were W.E.
-Sharp, president, R.R.
-Reynolds, secretary, W.H.
-Arrowsmith, treasurer and Leonard Gustafson, Myron Cochran, Boyd Brown, Dave Goodman, John LaRue, Charles Elliott, and Earl Clark as directors.
-There was representation from Pagosa Springs, South Fork, Creede, Monte Vista, Sargent, and Alamosa.
-After the stock was sold and the $15,000 was raised, a Poma lift was ordered from France and the construction was begun in 1955.